ScottSyms/RustAISe/README.md

     let (ready_for_output_tx, ready_for_output_rx): (Sender<String>, Receiver<String>) =
         bounded(flow_limit);
 ```
-Because of Rust's rules on variable reuse, the channel data type has to be _cloned_ in each thread, but each clone refers to the same instance of the message bus.
+Because of Rust's rules on variable reuse, the channel data type has to be _cloned_ in each thread, but each clone actually refers to the original instance of the message bus.

 ```
      extraction_pool.execute(move || {